Alexis Ren Goes Braless In Corset Cinch Belt & Gives Coy Looks

 “So seductive and gorgeous,” said a fan.

-“Perfection personified,” said another fan.
+“Perfection personified,” said another admirer.

-“This might be the most amazing photo ever,” said a follower.
+“This might be the most amazing photo ever,” a third follower gushed.

 “I like the way everything put together the attire pic came out sweet,” observed another follower.

 “Why aren’t you the next cover girl?
-I mean really,” wondered a fan.
+I mean really,” an Instagram user wondered.

-It’s hard to know if or when, Alexis may grace the cover of Maxim next time.
+It’s hard to know if or when Alexis may grace the cover of Maxim next time.
 However, it’s worth noting that she was previously the cover girl in August 2017.

 In addition to this post, Alexis shared a video on her personal Instagram feed that’s likely to have caught her fans’ attention.
-Unlike her usual posts, this update unveiled her role in a new music video for the song, “South of the Border.”
+Unlike her usual posts, this update focused on her role in the music video for Ed Sheeran’s new song, “South of the Border.”

-The song by Ed Sheeran also features Cardi B and Camila Cabello, according to Rolling Stone.
+The song also features Cardi B and Camila Cabello, according to Rolling Stone.
 The clip that Alexis shared shows her being tied up in a chair at first.
 But later on, she’s busy knocking people out with her fighting moves.

-The video has been watched over 591,000 times so far.
-The model opted to disable the comments section.
+The video has been watched over 591,000 times so far, though the model opted to disable the comments section.

 It’ll be interesting to see if Ren continues to pursue other acting opportunities in the near future.
-For now, fans can hope for more updates from the model in the coming days.
+For now, fans can hope for more updates from her in the coming days.